 12. Helps Prevent Cervical Infections and UTI

-According to Women’s Health Network, masturbation is said to help prevent cervical infections because when a person with a cervix masturbates, it brings more blood flow to the area and causes the cervical opening to “tent,” allowing accumulated material to pass through.
+According to Women’s Health Network, masturbation is said to help prevent cervical infections because when a person with a cervix masturbates, it brings more blood flow to the area, causing the cervical opening to “tent,” and allowing bacteria and the like to pass through.
 UTIs are prevented through masturbation because it helps relieve pain and lubricates the vagina which helps flush out “old bacteria.”

 13. Enhances Your Mood